rightjs/rightjs-docs/docs/en/docs/dom/form.md

     values() -> Object

-Returns a name->value hash of all the form values
+Returns a name->value hash of all form values.

     $('form').values();